-- A) Provide oversight and direction to the Office of the Student Advocate. - B) Hold the main fiscal responsibility and monetary oversight of the OSA. - C) Educate the student body about student's rights, University and Associated Students policies, laws, regulations, procedures, and promote awareness of the availability of support and assistance services offered both by the OSA, Associated Students, and the University at large. - D) Be available to provide assistance and support to any student, student group or student organization involved in disciplinary actions with the University of California, Santa Barbara and be empowered to challenge University policies on their behalf. - E) Present the position of the Associated Students to the University's administration concerning student's rights, campus rules, and other areas of student conduct. - F) Shall be trained in conflict resolution or mediation by UCSB Office of the Ombuds. - G) Shall attend a training on understanding unconscious bias and the roots of anti-Semitism by the sixth (6) week of Fall Quarter facilitated by a representative from the Anti-Defamation League. - H) Be a non-partisan representative of all undergraduate students at the University. - I) Act as the official liaison between the OSA and all other entities. - J) Shall direct all OSA publicity and outreach efforts. - K) Shall create, conduct, and implement specialized projects relating to the agenda of the OSA for the given year. - L) Shall be responsible for conducting weekly office meetings and sending meeting agendas. - M) Must hold a minimum of eight (8) office hours per week. - N) Attend all meetings of the Senate Campus Affairs Committee. - O) Shall draft the Advocacy Agenda. - 1) The Advocacy Agenda shall: - a) Be developed at the beginning of the academic year and completed no later than week fall (5) of Fall quarter. - b) Consist of a series of student concerns to be advocated for by the OSA for the remainder of the year. - c) Include an item or items for each division to work for or towards.
+- A) Provide oversight and direction to the Office of the Student Advocate. - B) Hold the main fiscal responsibility and monetary oversight of the OSA. - C) Educate the student body about student's rights, University and Associated Students policies, laws, regulations, procedures, and promote awareness of the availability of support and assistance services offered both by the OSA, Associated Students, and the University at large. - D) Be available to provide assistance and support to any student, student group or student organization involved in disciplinary actions with the University of California, Santa Barbara and be empowered to challenge University policies on their behalf. - E) Present the position of the Associated Students to the University's administration concerning student's rights, campus rules, and other areas of student conduct. - F) Shall be trained in conflict resolution or mediation by UCSB Office of the Ombuds. - G) Shall attend a training on understanding unconscious bias and the roots of anti-Semitism by the sixth (6) week of Fall Quarter facilitated by a representative from the Anti-Defamation League. - H) Be a non-partisan representative of all undergraduate students at the University. - 1) Non-partisanship is defined as "not supporting or controlled by a political party, special interest group, or the like" - 2) In the Office of the Student Advocate, only the position of the Student Advocate General that is required to hold a non-partisan role on behalf of Associated Students. - 3) Staff members are allowed to be a part of any political organization they desire, and will not be selected based on political preference.
+The work staff members do under the Office of the Student Advocate will not create a bias for any decisions the Student Advocate General makes, or any decisions made on behalf of the office. - I) Act as the official liaison between the OSA and all other entities. - J) Shall direct all OSA publicity and outreach efforts. - K) Shall create, conduct, and implement specialized projects relating to the agenda of the OSA for the given year. - L) Shall be responsible for conducting weekly office meetings and sending meeting agendas. - M) Must hold a minimum of eight (8) office hours per week. - N) Attend all meetings of the Senate Campus Affairs Committee. - O) Shall draft the Advocacy Agenda.